International researchers

 Opening a bank account is usually easy.
 You will need to submit the following documents:

-- registration certificate
+- registration certificate,

-- identity card
+- identity card,

-- student ID or proof of admission to doctoral studies
+- student ID or proof of admission to doctoral studies,

-- Proof of income will make it easier to open a bank account (pay stubs, bank statements, or proof that you hold a scholarship).
+- proof of income will make it easier to open a bank account (pay stubs, bank statements, or proof that you hold a scholarship).

 Eurocheck card / Maestro card

 Shortly after you open your account, you will receive a Eurocheck card (EC card) or Maestro card and PIN.
 The EC and/or Maestro card can be used for cashless payments and to take money out of cash machines in Germany or abroad.
-The Maestro card is more popular and more widely used than credit cards.
+The EC card is more popular and more widely used than credit cards.

 There are no extra service charges to take money out of one of your own bank’s or banking group’s cash machines but service charges are levied by other banks.
 The charges generally run between €2 and €5.
 Charges are higher abroad.